 It looks good when all the posters of the movies in a movie collection matches.
 However, the selection of a good poster for each individual movie is far more important.

-Exception: Sometimes the same title is written with two different alphabets.
-Using Hindi/Bollywood movies as an example, "दंगल" and its romanised title "Dangal" might look like two different titles, but they are pronounced the same.
+Sometimes, the same title is written with two different alphabets.
+Using Hindi/Bollywood movies as an example, "दंगल" and its romanized title "Dangal" might look like two different titles, but they are pronounced the same.
 The English translation is actually "Wrestling Competition".
 Therefore the correct language for Indian posters using "दंगल" and "Dangal" is Hindi.

 Television posters are added at two different levels: series and seasons.
 These posters are bound by the same guidelines as movie posters.

 A show level poster should not have season designations, those should be added to the season instead.

 We prefer to have the latest season's poster as the primary series poster for currently airing television series.

 TV Seasons Edit